traja-team/traja/paper/paper.md

 High volume data like animal trajectories has an increased tendency to be missing data due to data collection issues or noise.
 Filling in the missing data values, referred to as _data imputation_, is achieved with a wide variety of statistical or learning-based methods.
 As previously observed, data science projects typically require at least _95%_ of the time to be spent on cleaning, pre-processing and managing the data [@bosch_engineering_2021].
 Therefore, several methods relevant to preprocessing animal data are demonstrated throuhghout the following sections.

+[^1]: The examples in this paper focus on animal motion, however it is useful for other domains.

 [^2]: This dataset has been collected for other studies of our laboratory [@shenk_automated_2020].

 ## Spatial Trajectory
 A *spatial trajectory* is a trace generated by a moving object in geographical space.
 Trajectories are traditionally modelled as a sequence of spatial points like: